Union of Private Sector Professionals ERTO

 - Organizes union meetings and events and offers special discounts

 To join ERTO, complete the membership application process online.

 As a trade union member, you will enjoy the benefits offered by the collective agreement and receive information about employment contracts and other labour issues.
 Union lawyers will also assist members to settle disputes that may arise with the employer.
 The union dues also include legal expenses insurance to cover the cost of employment disputes.

-ERTO's members, who have questions conserning employment relationship, can call the legal aid number.
-The serving time is on Mon-Fri 9.30-13.30.
-Our lawyers will be happy to help with any questions you may have.
+Members, who have questions conserning their employment relationship, can call ERTO's legal aid number.
+The service is available Mon-Fri 9.30-13.30.
+Our lawyers are happy to help with any questions you may have.

-As a union member, you are eligible to earnings-adjusted benefits in the event that you become unemployed.
-For more details about unemployment benefits, please visit the Federation of Unemployment Funds in Finland's website or see the Guide to unemployment fund benefits 2013.
+As a union member, you are eligible to earnings-related daily allowance in the event you become unemployed.
+For additional information about unemployment benefits, please visit the Federation of Unemployment Funds in Finland's website ».

 Discounts and other benefits

-The union dues include extensive insurance coverage from the federation, complete with travel insurance.
+ERTO's membership fee includes an extensive insurance coverage package from ERTO's insurance partner Turva, complete with travel insurance.
 Other member benefits include E>-magazine and pocket calendar.
-In addition, members can make use of the federation’s timeshares and receive discounts and special offers from banks, shipping lines and hotels etc.
+In addition, members can make use of the federation’s member associations' timeshares and receive discounts and special offers from shipping lines and hotels etc.

 Basic insurance coverage for members is provided by statutory social security that is supplemented with the collective labour agreement, group life insurance negotiated by the central employee organisations, a special union-specific insurance, and any additional insurance you may take out for yourself.